Molly George

 About

-She teaches a variety of courses at Cal Lutheran, including Research Methods and Statistics, Criminology, White-Collar Crime, Deviance in US Society, as well as Race, Ethnicity, Gender, and Crime.
-She also serves as a faculty mentor to the Criminal Justice Student Association (CJSA), as well as a co-advisor to the Women’s Intercollegiate Soccer team at Cal Lutheran.
+Her courses include Criminology, Research Methods and Statistics, White-Collar Crime, Deviance in U.S. Society, and Race, Ethnicity, Gender, and Crime.
+She serves as faculty advisor to the Criminal Justice Student Association and has a longstanding commitment to experiential and community-based learning.

 Education